New York City Mayor de Blasio mocked for tweet on 'bright' future of Big Apple amid city's crime wave

 NYC MURDER CAUGHT ON VIDEO IN BROAD DAYLIGHT

-In Brooklyn, four suspects are being sought for allegedly vandalizing a George Floyd memorial with white nationalist graffiti.
+In Brooklyn, four suspects are being sought for allegedly vandalizing a George Floyd memorial with White nationalist graffiti.
 The city’s famous Pride parade banned gay police officers from participating this year.
 And a city gang boss wanted for murder since March allegedly killed another man on Tuesday.

 The only thing bright is arguably the broad daylight under which many of these crimes have taken place.